hnhdigital-os/laravel-datasets/README.md

 `$ php artisan datasets:list`

-List available datasets that have been added to this package.
+Lists all the available dataset collectioins available to be installed.

 ### Install